jasmine-bae/educado/README.md

 1. Upload a `.txt` file with the math instruction lesson.
 2. Click generate and wait for the generation agent to run.
 You can monitor the progress on your terminal running the `fastapi` server
 3. Once the process is complete, the video will display on the web page.
 You can right click and save the video if you want to keep the result!

+## Tips

+* You can use the `.txt` files in the examples directory as input files.
+* The text for your prompt should be a shorter focused section in a textbook or lesson plan.
+If there are too many varying topics the output results may be inconsistent.